Trustlink-APIM/chips/docs/1-CHIPS-Authorization/01-Overview.md

 tags: [Authorization]
 ---
 # CHIPS&reg; Security Overview
 Given that CHIPS&reg; is Value Store that transacts is money and also has private data of account holders.
-Security is one of our top considerations
+Security is one of our top considerations.